The Lambda Calculus

 Rule NameHow it works

-where the notation $M[N/x]$ means the proper substitution of $N$ for all free occurrences of $x$ in $M$, and is defined like this:
+Define the notation $M[N/x]$ to mean the proper substitution of $N$ for all free occurrences of $x$ in $M$, like so:

 $E$$E[M/x]$Rationale